thinking-with-computers/ludus-spec/README.md

 Elixir has a `when` reserved word that allows for refinement in the left-hand side of a pattern.
 For example, `(x) when is_odd (x) -> {...do something...}` will only match when `x` is odd (when the guard expression evaluates to truthy).
 (Note that the names have to be bound in the guard expression.) _Temporary decision: wait and see; don't add this yet._

 ###### Thought: finer-grained "types"
 Putting these two together, you could write, for example, `pattern OddNumber <- x as :number when is_odd (x)`.
 These could get you sophisticated runtime type checking as pattern matching guards.
-But: this could also go off the rails really quickly and devolve into titchy pattern munging. _Temporary decision: determined by the two previous decisions._ But also: see the next unresolved design decision: guards and named patterns are a robust predicate DSL, where you can tell if a value conforms to a shape that you've named.
-But it's not a type, in the sense that you can't climb back up from the value to some more general category.
+But: this could also go off the rails really quickly and devolve into titchy pattern munging. _Temporary decision: determined by the two previous decisions._ But also: see the next unresolved design decision: guards and named patterns are a robust _predicate_ DSL, where you can tell if a value conforms to a shape that you've named.
+But it's _not_ a type system, in the sense that you can't climb back up from the value to some more general category.

 #### Unresolved design decision: polymorphism
 I don't believe this is deeply urgent, since if we get some well-designed abstractions (which I think these are!; I am standing on the shoulders of Rich Hickey), polymorphism isn't actually much of a problem.
 There aren't user-defined types, so there is no need to require user-facing extensions.
 But we can use the same basic foundation for polymorphism I used in the original JavaScript-hosted Ludus, which allows for user-defined types that can be associated with namespaces to produce module.
 Again, I want to see how far we can get without module-based (or other) polymorphism.
-Convention (result tuples) over polymorphism, to abuse the Rails mantra.
+Convention (e.g., result tuples) over polymorphism, to abuse the Rails mantra.

 #### Equality
 All equality in Ludus is value-equality--with one exception.
 Functions are reference-equal (testing for function equality is probably... not a thing you should be doing very often).
 All atomic and collection values are compared based on value using the `eq` function.
 So, e.g., `eq (${1, 2, 3}, ${3, 2, 1}, ${2, 3, 1}) &=> true`